Jordyn Woods Rocks Fiery Red Hair And A Leather Outfit In Latest Instagram Post

 “Fine like wine,” another follower chimed in, followed by multiple heart emoji.

-“REAL HOT GIRL SHXT!!!!!” another follower exclaimed, followed by multiple heart-eye emoji.
+“REAL HOT GIRL SHXT!!!!!” another fan exclaimed, adding multiple heart-eye emoji.

 Woods also gave her followers a better view of her new hairstyle in a separate post.
-In the selfie, the Life of Kylie alum showed a more in-depth look of her red hair by posing in a well-lit room of her home.
-Her skin is glowing in the photo as she stares intensely at the camera with her brown eyes.
-Her fans can also see Woods’ thick eyebrows in the photo, which were shaped to perfection.
+In the selfie, the Life of Kylie alum showed a more in-depth look at her red hair by posing in a well-lit room of her home.
+Her skin is glowing in the photo as she gazes at the camera with her brown eyes.
+Her fans can also see Woods’ thick eyebrows, which were shaped to perfection.
 She is also subtly showing off her cleavage in the post.

 At the time of writing, the photo of Woods received more than 100,000 likes.
-The photo also received more than 1,500 comments under her post.
+The update also received more than 1,500 comments.

 “JORDYN FCKING WOODS!!” one fan exclaimed, followed by a heart-eye emoji.

 Woods has been known to switch up her hairdo from time to time.
-The model has rocked different shades of blonde hair on Instagram in the past and has been seen wearing braids with only her dark hair.
-The model’s banging body most likely is in part to her new fitness service, FrstPlce, which she launched on Sunday, November 3.
+The model has rocked different shades of blond hair on Instagram in the past and has been seen wearing braids with only her dark hair.
+The model’s banging body is most likely due in part to her new fitness service, FrstPlace, which she launched on Sunday, November 3.

 Delivered To Your INBOX